Universal-Omega/DiscordNotifications/README.md

 Want to translate this extension to your language?
 Just visit [translatewiki.net](https://translatewiki.net/wiki/Special:Translate/mwgithub-mediawiki-universalomega-discordnotifications) and follow the guides! :)

-## Upgrading extension

-Upgrading from an older version to 1.1.3 of this extension has one change that you need to take into account:
-- All configuration parameters now use the format `$wgDiscord`.
-If you had configured any of the `$wgNotificationWikiUrlEnding` parameters, you need to change these to format: `$wgDiscordNotificationWikiUrlEnding`.

 ## Requirements

 * [cURL](http://curl.haxx.se/) or ability to use PHP function `file_get_contents` for sending the data.
 Defaults to cURL.
 See the configuration parameter `$wgDiscordSendMethod` below to switch between cURL and file_get_contents.